 Members have a weekly information sheet and a monthly newsletter to keep them up to date.
-These were redesigned during the year to make them more effective communication tools.
 Home computers are offered to all Members.

 At Full Council meetings a 'Question time' gives members the opportunity to ask questions of the Leader and Executive Councillors.
+Similarly the public can also ask questions of the Chair, Leader and Executive Members.